Scan execution policies

 History

-• Introduced in GitLab 17.4 with flags named scan_execution_policy_action_limit (for projects) and scan_execution_policy_action_limit_group (for groups).
+• Limit of actions per policy introduced in GitLab 17.4 with flags named scan_execution_policy_action_limit (for projects) and scan_execution_policy_action_limit_group (for groups).
 Disabled by default.

 name string true Name of the policy.
 Maximum of 255 characters.

-enabled boolean true true, false Flag to enable (true) or disable (false) the policy.
+enabled boolean true Flag to enable (true) or disable (false) the policy.

 rules array of rules true List of rules that the policy applies.